 Your abortion itself — whether you choose the abortion pill or an abortion procedure — will not vary too much from place to place.

 Before your abortion, you’ll be given all the information you need to make an informed decision.
 After your abortion, your health care provider will give you some instructions about caring for yourself and watching out for things like excessive bleeding and warning signs of infection.
 But in general, abortions are among the safest medical procedures available, and few people who get them have any serious complications.
-The rate of major complications is low, at 0.23%, which is similar to the rate of major complications caused by colonoscopies.
+The rate of major complications is low, at 0.23% (meaning about 2 out of every 1,000 people getting an abortion will have major complications), which is similar to the rate of major complications caused by colonoscopies.
 And it actually has a lower rate of complications than wisdom tooth removal.